DaLancelot/EZL-Website-2.0/README.md

 ###Getting Started
 ===
 There are several ways you can clone this repository but for the sake of simplicity let's just use the *Github Desktop client*.
-It makes it easy to add/create and clone repositories right from your computer without having to open your browser.
+It makes it easy to add, create and clone repositories right from your computer without having to open your browser.
 Here is a quick guide to get you started:

-1. First thing you will need to do is download the client from *[this link here!](https://desktop.github.com/)*
+1. First thing you need to do is download the client from *[this link here!](https://desktop.github.com/)*
-2. Now that the client is downloaded, install and to configure it, EZ PZ.
-Log in and follow the little tutorial they made to get you started(it will help you get used to its interface and features).
+2. Now that the client is downloaded, install and configure it, EZ PZ.
+Log in and follow the little tutorial they made to get you started(it will help you get used to the interface and its features).
-3. What you need now is to *fork* the repository. *__But__* before you do thas you will have to download another tiny program that will let you see the changes you made to the `.php` files.
+3. What you need to do now is *fork* the repository. *__But__* before you do that you will have to download another tiny program that will let you see the changes you make to the `.php` files.
 You can download it right from *[this other cool link!](https://www.mamp.info/de/downloads/)* and do the following:
     - [x] Downloaded, now install!
     2. Once that's done, you shall launch it and make sure the **Apache Web Server** is running.
 4. Once you have *MAMP* set up and running you can go ahead and *fork* the repository:
-    1. Go to the top of this page and click the button that says "fork" right at the top right side next to "Watch" and "Star".
+    1. Go to the top of this page and click the button that says "fork" right at the top, next to "Watch" and "Star".
-    2. Once it's done forking go to your client and clone the repository but make sure you **clone it inside your MAMP projects folder called htdocs**, it should be something like this:
+    2. Once it's done forking, go to your client and clone the repository and make sure you **clone it inside your MAMP projects folder called htdocs**, it should be something like this:

     `path/to/mamp/htdocs/EZL-Website-2.0`